ku-sldg/plih/_types/1-Function-Types.md

 $$\frac{\typeof{v,c)=D\;\;\;\typeof(t,(t:D):c)=R}{\typeof((\bbind i=a\;\iin\; t),c)=D\rightarrow R}$$

+Finding the type of `bind` gives us all the tools needed to talk about the type of `app` and `lambda`.
+We've defined what a context is and how to add an identifier to the context in the scope of a `bind`.
+As we move on to functions, keep these definitions in mind as finding their types will use quite similar techniques.

 ## Typing Functions

-A function can be viewed as a mapping from an input value to an output value.
-If the input value has a type and the output value similarly has a type, then it makes sense that a function type is a mapping from one type to another.
-Specifically we extend available types with this new function type in much the same way we defined binary operators like `+` or `-` by using a recursive construction:
+A function is best viewed as a mapping from an input value to an output value.
+If the input value always has a type and the output value similarly always has a type, then it follows that a function type is a mapping from one type to another.
+To represent this, we extend our current type definition with a new function type in much the same way we defined binary operators like `+` or `-` by using a recursive construction:

 $$\begin{align*}
 T ::=\; & \tnum \mid T \rightarrow T \\
 \end{align*}$$

-This allows constructing types such as $\tnum \rightarrow \tnum$, $\tnum
+This new definition allows constructing types form other types including $\tnum \rightarrow \tnum$, $\tnum
 \rightarrow (\tnum \rightarrow \tnum)$, and $(\tnum \rightarrow \tnum)
 \rightarrow \tnum$.
 An informal name for the $\rightarrow$ operation is a type former or a type function that takes two types and generates a new type.
-Just like `+` takes to numbers and generates a new number.
+Just like `+` takes two numbers and generates a new number, `->` will take two types and generate a new type.
 The left type is called the _domain_ and the right type the _range_ of the function type.
 If no parentheses are included, we assume that $\rightarrow$ is right associative.
-We will often call the domain `D` and the range `R` while using the contention that any capitalized symbol is a type.
+We will often use `D` for the domain type and the `R` for the range type and follow the contention that any capitalized symbol is a type.

-Now that we have a means for function types, we can assign them to `lambda` expressions by defining type rules.
-Let's try to define the type rule iteratively by thinking about how we derived the type of a lambda.
+Now that we have a means for function types, we can assign `lambda` expressions like we did `bind`.
+Let's try to define type inference iteratively by thinking about how we derive the type of a trivial `lambda`.
 Let's start with a simple function that doubles its input and see if we can find a type:

 {% highlight text %}
 lambda x in x+x : T
 {% endhighlight %}

-First, we know is that `T` must be a function type of the form `D->R` where `D` is the domain type and `R` is the range type.
-We don't know what either type is yet, but we do know that a function should have a function type:
+First, we know that `T` must be a function type of the form `D->R` where `D` is the domain type and `R` is the range type.
+We don't know what either `D` or `R` is yet, but we do know that a function should have a function type:

 {% highlight text %}
 lambda x in x+x : D->R
 {% endhighlight %}

-Now we need to find `D` and `R`.
-We know the type of `x` is `D` as `x` is the only input to the function.
-Given this, we can infer the type of `R` by adding `x:D` to the context and calling `typeof` as normal.
+Now we need to find `D` and `R` and will appeal to how we calculated the type of `bind`.
+Like the bind, we know that `x` is defined in the body of the `lambda`, in this case `x+x`.
+If we can find the type of `x+x` we will know `R`, the return type of the `lambda`.
+To find `R` we must know the type of `x`.
+Again appealing to `bind` as an example we want to add a binding of `x` and its type to the context.

-Unfortunately, we have no way of inferring `D` in the general case.
+Unfortunately, we have no way of inferring `D`, the type of `x`, in the general case.
 In the case of `x+x` we can because `+` takes two numbers.
+What if the we had this trivial `lambda` instance:

+{% highlight text %}
+lambda x in x
+{% endhighlight %}

-Although there will be numerous cases like this, it isn't possible to always infer the input type.
-The way around this is decorating the function's input parameter with a type.
+There is no way to infer `D` without knowing the value for `x` and that value will not be known until `app` evaluates the `lambda`.
+It simply isn't possible to infer the input type in every case.
+The way around this is changing the `lambda` definition and _ascribing_ a type to the function's input parameter.
 In this case, `TNum`:

 {% highlight text %}
 lambda (x:TNum) in x+x : TNum->R
 {% endhighlight %}

-We can find `R` by adding `x` to the context.
-The type rule can be written:

-$$\frac{\typeof(t,(t:D):c)=R}{\typeof((\llambda (x:D)\;\ t),c)=T_d\rightarrow R}$$

-and the type for the previous `lambda` becomes:
+Because we know the type of `x`, we now know that `D` = `TNum` and substitute appropriately.
+Given `x:TNum`, we can find `R` by adding `(x,TNum)` to the context.
+When calculating the type of `x+x` we simply look up the type of `x` in the current context.
+The type for the previous `lambda` becomes:

 {% highlight text %}
 lambda (x:TNum) in x+x : TNum->TNum
 {% endhighlight %}

+The code for funding the type of a `lambda` in `typeof` looks like this:

+{% highlight haskell %}
+typeof cont (Lambda x D b) = let R = typeof ((x,D):cont) b
+                             in D :->: R
+{% endhighlight %}

+Find `R` by adding `x:D` to the context and finding the type of `b`.
+Given `D` and `R`, the type of the `lambda` is `D->R` as it should be.

+The formal type rule can be written:

+$$\frac{\typeof(t,(t:D):c)=R}{\typeof((\llambda (x:D)\;\ t),c)=T_d\rightarrow R}$$

 The other new term to find types for is `app`.
 The two arguments to `app` must be a function and argument.
 The function argument must be of type `D->R` or it cannot be applied to anything.
-For the function application to be successful, the argument type must be `Td`.
+For the function application to be successful, the argument type must be `D`.
 If we are going to evaluate `app f a`, then `a` must be of a type that `f` accepts.
-The type of the `app` itself is then `R` because the function type `D->R` says the output will be of type `Tr` if the input is of type `D`.
+The type of the `app` itself is then `R` because the function type `D->R` says the output will be of type `R` if the input is of type `D`.

 Here's the type rule that captures this: